-Resolve to Put Insomnia to Rest!
+Put Insomnia to Rest!

-In our society we put a premium on our waking hours and have the tendency to underestimate the importance of a full-night's sleep.
+Our society puts a premium on our waking hours, and we thus have the tendency to underestimate the importance of a full-night's sleep.
 Millions of people who suffer from insomnia look for quick fixes instead of exploring the root causes of the problem.
 Sleep hygiene is an afterthought for many people.
 Evening is a time to allow our minds and bodies to turn inward to our subconscious.
 Sleep deprivation is the root of many health issues like memory impairment, a weakened immune system and stress that can lead to cardiac disease, heart disease and digestive disorders.